 Since then, Judah’s been smiling like a champ.
 Our favorite moments are when we come into his room when he first wakes up and he looks up at us with the sweetest smile of the day, as if to say, “Hiya, Mom and Dad!
 Where ya been?”

-Getting these moments on film, however… that’s been our newest parenting challenge as of late.
-And while we know we have a lifetime of smiles ahead from him, it’s these first smiles we really want to capture on film if we can.
+Getting these moments on camera, however… that’s been our newest parenting challenge as of late.
+And while we know we have a lifetime of smiles ahead from him, it’s these first smiles we really want to capture if we can.
 That photo collage above?
 That’s the product of weeks of perfect timing trying to get his beautiful baby smiles.
-Here are our three tips on how we manage to get these special moments on film.
+Here are our three tips on how we manage to get these special moments.

 The trick about baby smiles — or really, anything adorable that your baby happens to be doing at the moment — is that they’re often fleeting.
-You barely have time to get out your camera and the moment might be gone at this age.
-One trick is to have your camera handy and make sure it’s set to burst mode.
-Burst mode allows your camera to take a bunch of pictures at once in sequence.
-If you’re like me and you’re using a smartphone as your primary camera, there are a couple of apps that allow you to enable burst mode for your smartphone, such as SnappyCam and Burst Mode.
+At this age, you barely have time to get out your camera before the moment is gone.
+One trick is to make sure to use burst mode, which allows your camera to take a bunch of pictures at once in sequence.

-Sometimes baby is just way too fast and you’re better off trying to capture the whole moment on video rather than just a single frame.
+Sometimes Baby is just way too fast and you’re better off trying to capture the whole moment on video rather than just a single frame.
 Switch your smartphone or digital camera over to video instead.
-If you really want to chop that magical moment down to just the smile, you can use Instagram or Vine to trim your video to feature that perfect, sweet baby smile!
+Then, if you really want to chop that magical moment down to just the smile, you can always edit your video later!
+(Check out a quick video of one of Judah’s adorable smiles right here.)

-3) Get perfect still image shots right from your videos.
+3) Grab perfect still images right from your videos.